This flexible foundation course in art and design is taught online through a mix of self-directed study, live study days and a student community hub.

 Module 7 (October) - sculpture – carving / modelling

 You will develop reflective practice skills through the use of a learning journal, reviewing artwork that is interesting and relevant to you, from a broad range of sources.
 This expands your knowledge and understanding of art frameworks that underpin development of your own work.

-Module 8 (October) - research / personal project
+Module 8 (November-December) - research / personal project

 Working to a set brief, you will develop visual and contextual research skills to identify a personal response to a subject.
 This module provides a structured approach to the research and development of your own artistic response to a brief.
 This will include drawing, mapping, primary and secondary sources and how to find them, reflection and review, finding your focus through creating an artwork.
 You will be given guidance on how to present the work, and complete a written summary statement.
 This one module includes two group tutorials and one individual tutorial.

 In addition to the tutorials in module 8, you will receive two individual tutorials.
 The first tutorial after module 2 and second tutorial after module 5.
 Tutorials last 30 minutes and provide opportunity for you to discuss you work, progress and aims with a course tutor.
 You are required to prepare your coursework, sketchbooks and key points from your learning journal in advance for discussion.